fabriziosalmi/proxmox-lxc-autoscale/README.md

 |------------------|----------------------------------------------------------------------------------------------------------------|
 | 🐳    | [Docker](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/docs/lxc_autoscale/README.md#docker) |
 | 🐧    | [no Docker](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/README.md#quick-start) |

-LXC AutoScale offers two distinct options to suit different user profiles and environments (_I will soon separate repos and installers, don't worry :)_):

-- **🚀 LXC AutoScale**: ideal for new users and straightforward setups.
-A simple, out-of-the-box solution that automatically manages the resources of your Proxmox LXC containers.
-You can reconfigure it at any time or use it as a one-time solution when needed.

-- **✨ LXC AutoScale ML**: for advanced users and more complex environments.
-LXC AutoScale ML has been finally moved to a new, separate [repository](https://github.com/fabriziosalmi/proxmox-lxc-autoscale-ml).

-> [!NOTE]
-> The default installer automatically installs LXC AutoScale (no Docker) after a 5-second delay.

 ## Features
 LXC AutoScale is packed with features that make it an essential tool for managing the auto-scaling of your LXC containers on Proxmox: